salmanmkc/GirlScriptDemo/README.md

-Trying out something new with our guest-Salman KC
+Trying out something new with our guest-SalmanMKC